About the 2019 Regatta

 The Classic Channel Regatta is a unique event with its own distinctive blend of racing, passage making and informal parties.
 Calling at three of the finest ports in the English Channel, it brings together a fine collection of classic yachts and their crews from many countries to celebrate the joy and spirit of the golden age of sailing and racing.

 The regatta is biennial and the next one in 2019 will run from Saturday June 29th to Saturday July 6th.
-It will follow the successful and well proven formula of previous Classic Channel Regattas and, as in 2017, will sail from Dartmouth to St Peter Port in Guernsey before continuing on to Paimpol in Brittany.
+It will follow the successful and well proven formula of previous Classic Channel Regattas and, as in 2017, will sail from Dartmouth to the channel islands (in 2019 we will be making our stopover at St Helier in Jersey instead of St Peter Port in Guernsey as in previous regattas) before continuing on to Paimpol in Brittany.

 The regatta will once again start with two days of racing in Start Bay off Dartmouth.
-Then the Classic Channel Race will start from Dartmouth on Monday afternoon with the first leg finishing at St Peter Port during Tuesday, where there will be a get-together in Guernsey Yacht Club in the evening.
+Then the Classic Channel Race will start from Dartmouth on Monday afternoon with the first leg finishing at St Helier during Tuesday, where there will be a get-together on the quay in the St Helier Marina (Albert Quay) in the evening.
 The second leg of the Classic Channel Race will set sail from there on Wednesday morning and arrive in Paimpol in the evening.

 Thursday will be an ‘Interlude Day’ of rest and activities in and around Paimpol.
 A welcome pause to enjoy the charms of Paimpol for those who in the past may have found the pace of the week a bit relentless after racing across the Channel – but for those still with energy to burn, also a day of activities to dip into (optimist racing, an England v rest of Europe cricket match and a France v Rest of the World Boules competition being just a few ideas in the pipeline).